NA members question government’s policies and measures to tackle sexual harassment at workplace

-As the Chairperson of the National Commission for Women and Children (NCWC), Foreign Affairs Minister Dr Tandi Doji was asked about the policies and measures in place to prevent increasing sexual harassment cases at workplace during the question-answer session of the National Assembly yesterday.
+As the Chairperson of the National Commission for Women and Children (NCWC), Foreign Affairs Minister Dr Tandi Doji was asked about the policies and measures in place to prevent increasing sexual harassment cases at workplace during the question-answer session of the National Assembly.

 The Member of Parliament (MP) from Khar –Yurung constituency, Tshering Chhoden shared with the house that sexual harassment at workplace has been increasing every year with a majority of 40 to 60% being women and young girls.